mikechambers/mikechambers.github.io/source/_posts/2009-10-13-case-study-actionscript-3-performance-optimization.markdown

 If you have any additional optimizations, questions or suggestions, post them in the comments.

-Also, make sure to check out [soulwire&#8217;s blog][7], as he is doing some very cool stuff with ActionScript 3 and Flash.
+Also, make sure to check out [soulwire's blog][7], as he is doing some very cool stuff with ActionScript 3 and Flash.

  [1]: http://www.gskinner.com/blog/
  [2]: http://gskinner.com/blog/archives/2004/06/conference_sess.html